HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

     ![Check references and delete media asset](../../../../images/Check_for_references_and_delete_HCL_DAM.png)

-## Copy a media asset
+## Copying a media asset

-### Introduction
-This feature helps the user to quickly transfer Asset from one Collection to another.
+This feature helps the user to quickly transfer a media asset from one collection to another.

-### Steps
-Follow these steps to copy an asset to another Collection

-1. Click **more menu** option of the asset.
-This allows you to view the options like Properties, Preview, copy Link, Download, Copy, Delete.
+1. Click the **more menu** option of the asset.
+This allows you to view options such as Properties, Preview, Copy Link, Download, Copy, and Delete.

-2. Click on **Copy**.
+2. Click **Copy**.

-3. After Clicking on **copy**  you are prompted to a dialogue box that shows the list of **Collections**, as well as there is an option to **Search** for a collection.

-4. You can Navigate inside the collection if sub collection is present.
+A dialogue box appears that shows the list of collections.
+You can search for a specific collection.
+You can also navigate inside a collection of a sub collection is present.

-5. Select **Add new keywords to existing** Checkbox if you want newly generated keywords to be added to existing keywords (only shows when Plugin is enabled).
+3. Check the **Add new keywords to existing** box if you want newly generated keywords to be added to existing keywords.
+This is available only when Plugin is enabled.

-6. select the Collection and Click on **Copy**.
+6. Select a collection you want to copy the asset to and click **Copy**.

-7. After Clicking on the **Copy** button you are either prompted to Rename dialog (if copied to the same collection) or it shows a success message.
+If you copied an asset to the same collection, a dialogue box to rename the asset appears.

-8. Click **View Location** to navigate inside that collection.
+8. Click **View Location** to navigate inside the collection.

 ## HCL Digital Experience Solution Feedback